Nachtfeuer/concept-web-ui/README.md

 As a start those definitions should be sufficient.
 With this I'm going to write a JSON file.
 You can see current stories and tasks in the file **data.json**.

+## The model

+This section came later in when I detected that when using `ng-include` for partials that the same code suddenly refers to another scope.
+So partially things were working and partially not.
+The reason is that simple types like integer, floats and strings are copied but dictionaties and list not.
+It's a shallow copy only.
+Some say you can use a service to put your data at a central place.
+For now I put all data into a variable model (dictionary) ensuring that the content is shared by all thoses scopes.

 ## The first steps
 You require an index.html.
 Just a few lines an AngularJS and Bootstrap are known there.